 13. Drive Your Own Traffic

-If you could learn and use only ONE skill online in your quest to build a business, it would have to be driving traffic.
+If you could learn and use only ONE skill online in your quest to build an online business, it would have to be driving traffic.

 Everything else can be done by someone else.
 After all, if you can drive traffic, you can promote other people’s products and never worry about product creation or customer service.